 I overheard a chaplain chatting with a social worker about a patient.

-“She asked me,” the chaplain said, “if a DNR order would interfere with her getting to heaven.”
+“She [the patient] asked me,” the chaplain said, “if a DNR order would interfere with her getting to heaven.”

-The two hospice staff kept slowly moving away from me.
+My two colleagues slowly moved away from me.
 I don’t know if the social worker responded, or what the chaplain had explained to the patient after she asked her heavenly question.
-Maybe my colleagues continued discussing this patient or shifted to other subjects.
+Maybe my two colleagues continued talking about this patient or shifted to other subjects.